Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Trion and Extended LEL Phase

 with the correlation of pairing order,

 where $\Delta^{\alpha}(i)=\sum_{\beta\gamma}\varepsilon^{\alpha\beta\gamma}c_{i,\beta}c_{i+1,\gamma}$, and CDW correlation

-Fig. \ref{MSorder}(a) shows the decay of density-density and MS correlation in real space.
+Fig. \ref{fig_MSorder}(a) shows the decay of density-density and MS correlation in real space.
 The upper envelope curves of both correlation functions suggest that they decay as the power law when the wave part is removed.
-The less decaying rate shows that the CDW quasi-long-range order dominates in the LL regime.
-FIG. \ref{MSorder}(b) shows the behavior of the three correlation functions for the LEL phase.
+The lower decaying rate shows that the CDW quasi-long-range order dominates in the LL regime.
+FIG. \ref{fig_MSorder}(b) shows the behavior of the three correlation functions for the LEL phase.
 We can observe that the envelope curve of the singlet clustering correlation function shows the power law decay behavior.
 The 3-clustering order decays slower than the pairing and CDW orders, regarded as the dominant order.
-The sympotic form of the correlation functions is
+The asymptotic form of the correlation functions is

-Comparing the two correlation function diagrams, we find that the MS order becomes more substantial when the spin gap opens than the CDW order.
-Due to the dominant MS order, the $hc/3e$ flux periodicity, and the finite spin gap, we describe this phase as the extended LEL phase.
+Comparing the two correlation function diagrams, we find that the MS order becomes more dominant when the spin gap opens than the CDW order.
+Given the dominant MS order, the $hc/3e$ flux periodicity, and the finite spin gap, we identify this phase as the extended LEL phase.

 We calculate the exponent's dependence with $J$ and plot them with the energy difference between two quadratic branches $\Delta E_{\Phi}$ and the spin gap $\Delta E_{S}$ in FIG. \ref{alpha_gap}.
-These variables show signals of phase transition in the range $J/t \in \left(1.05,1.10\right)$.
-The power law exponents show significant distinction with that of in the attractive Fermi-Hubbard model, which is $\alpha_N^{FH} = 2K_{\rho}/N$ and $\alpha_C^{FH} = \left(K_\rho +N^2/K_\rho \right) /\left(2N\right)$ (odd $N$)\cite{lecheminant_confinement_2005,lecheminant_competing_2008,capponi_molecular_2008}.
+These variables indicate a phase transition in the range $J/t \in \left(1.05,1.10\right)$.
+The power-law exponents differ significantly from those in the attractive Fermi-Hubbard model, which is $\alpha_N^{FH} = 2K_{\rho}/N$ and $\alpha_C^{FH} = \left(K_\rho +N^2/K_\rho \right) /\left(2N\right)$ (odd $N$)\cite{lecheminant_confinement_2005,lecheminant_competing_2008,capponi_molecular_2008}.
 They do not satisfy this relationship quantitatively, implying the distinct features in this MS state.
-Furthermore, the exponent of MS correlation declines to below 1, the minimum value of $\alpha_C^{FH}$, which means a more robust MS order than in the Fermi-Hubbard model.
+Furthermore, the exponent of MS correlation declines to below 1, the minimum value of $\alpha_C^{FH}$, which means a more robust MS order than that in the Fermi-Hubbard model.
 This inconsistency is more apparent in the $\text{SU}(3)$ $t$-$J$ model than in its $\text{SU}(2)$ counterpart.
 No lower bound is greater than 0 in the MS component for even $N$, $\alpha_C^{FH} = N / 2K_\rho$.
 The more extensive phase space occupation of singlets is proposed to extend the correlation range of the MS order.
-The explicit relation to the Luttinger parameter $K_\rho$ may need more precise calculation by bosonization.
+A more precise calculation using bosonization may clarify the explicit relation to the Luttinger parameter $K_\rho$.